 Arndt, Richard T. (2005) The First Resort of Kings: American Cultural Diplomacy in the Twentieth Century.
 Potomac Books, Washington, D.C.

-Bogdanos, Matthew, and William Patrick (2005) Thieves of Baghdad.
+Bogdanos, Matthew, and William Patrick (2005) Thieves of Baghdad: one marine’s passion for ancient civilizations and the journey to recover the world’s greatest stolen treasures.
 Bloomsbury Publishing, New York.

-Green, Paul R. (2010) “Cultural Resources Data for Heritage Protection in Contingency Operations,” in Archaeology, Cultural Property, and the Military, edited by L. W. Rush, pp. 108-116.
+Green, Paul R. (2010) “Cultural Resources Data for Heritage Protection in Contingency Operations” in Archaeology, Cultural Property, and the Military, edited by Laurie W. Rush, pp. 108-116.
 The Boydell Press, Woodbridge, UK.

 Kila, Joris D. (2008) “Utilizing Military Cultural Experts in Times of War and Peace: an introduction,” in Paul Meerts (ed.), Culture and International Law, Chapter 12, The Hague 2008, pp. 183–229.

 Kila, Joris D.(2009) “The relevance of cultural heritage protection in times of armed conflict.
-Utilizing military cultural experts in war and peacetime: cases and examples from the field,” in the e-book KULTUURIVÄÄRTUSTE KAITSE RELVAKONFLIKTI KORRAL by The Estonian Heritage Society, Marju Reismaa (ed.), 2009.
+Utilizing military cultural experts in war and peacetime: cases and examples from the field,” in the e-book KULTUURIVÄÄRTUSTE KAITSE RELVAKONFLIKTI KORRAL, Marju Reismaa (ed.), The Estonian Heritage Society, 2009.

 Kila, Joris D. (2010) “Dissemination of the 1954 Hague Convention and the 1999 Second Protocol: Embedding Cultural Property Protection within the Military,” in L. Lijnzaad and N. van Woudenberg (eds.), Protecting Cultural Property in Armed Conflict.
 An insight into the 1999 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict, Leiden, 2010, pp. 95–105.